 - Positive Axis Point: 5 9/16" x 1/4" up

-- Favorite Layout: Pin 5 1/4" from PAP, with pin below the fingers / Pin 4 1/2" from PAP, with pin above the fingers
+- Favorite Layout: Pin 5 1/4" from PAP, with pin below fingers or Pin 4 1/2" from PAP, with pin above fingers

-When I am not bowling, I love to play golf, watch sports, and hang out with friends.
-I also really enjoying coaching and teaching younger players in the sport of bowling and am proud to be the head coach of Jr. Team Storm.
+When I am not bowling I love to play golf, watch sports and hang out with friends.
+I also really enjoy coaching and teaching younger players the sport of bowling and am proud to be the head coach of Junior Team Storm.

-Rhino earned his nickname from his t-ball coach because of his intensity.
-He has been a member of Team USA since 2004 and was a member of Junior Team USA in 2001 and 2002.
-Rhino won two gold medals in 2007 in the Pan America games.
-He also won five medals in the 2007 American Zone Championship.
-In 2005, Rhino won the US Amateur Championship.
-He owns over 20 international medals…Won the 2005 U.S. Amateur Championship…Won team and doubles gold, all-events silver, and trios bronze for Team USA in 2008 WTBA Men’s World Championships…Bowled for the University of Kansas where he was a member of the 2004 Intercollegiate Bowling Championship winning team.
-He was named the 2004 Intercollegiate Bowling Championship MVP…First-team Collegiate All-American in 2004-05 and Honorable Mention in 2003-04.
+Nickname “Rhino” earned from his T-Ball coach because of his intensity…California native…Has been a member of Team USA since 2004…Was a member of Junior Team USA in 2001 and ’02…Won two gold medals (masters, singles) in the 2007 Pan American Games…Also won five medals in the 2007 American Zone Championships…Owns over 20 international medals…Won the 2005 U.S. Amateur Championship…Won team and doubles gold, all-events silver and trios bronze medals for Team USA in 2008 WTBA Men’s World Championships…Bowled for the University of Kansas where he was a member of the 2004 Intercollegiate Bowling Championship winning team…Named 2004 Intercollegiate Bowling Championship MVP…First-team Collegiate All-American in 2004-05 and Honorable Mention in 2003-04.